thatlarrypearson/vehicle-telemetry-system/README.md

   - ```trip```, a period of time starting when the Raspberry Pi boots and ends when the Raspberry Pi halts (graceful or otherwise)
   - ```session```, a counter starting with 0 that increments each time a sensor collection program restarts during a ```trip```
 - the engine sensor collection program adds a VIN (vehicle identification number) to its data file name but otherwise conforms to the aforementioned data file naming conventions
-  - this VIN is used by analysis programs to identify and aggregate all of the data files associated with an individual ```trip``` into individual data files associated with that VIN
+  - this VIN is used by analysis programs to identify and aggregate all of the data files associated with an individual ```trip``` into individual data files associated with that VIN's trip

 Aggregating data files requires: